RESTORE, REHABILITATE, TRANSFORM!

 HOW does BBHF plan to save the Baldwin-Buss-Merino House?

 The Baldwin-Buss House Foundation has entered into a partnership with the Margaret Clark Morgan Foundation, known more familiarly as Peg's Foundation.
 Peg's Foundation purchased the entire property which includes the two commercial buildings, the historic house, and .92 acres of land.
 The partnership with Peg's Foundation enables BBHF to deploy monies originally earmarked for the acquisition of the property directly towards the restoration.
-To date, over $960,000 has been raised in the form of donations thanks to the generosity of individuals, foundations, and businesses.
+To date, over $1,150,000 has been raised in the form of donations thanks to the generosity of individuals, foundations, businesses and the State of Ohio.

 How can YOU help?

 Funds are needed to sustain day-to-day operations.
 Even before the construction dust settles and the house is open to the public, BBHF continues to incur operational expenses.
 The time to prepare for these obligations is now.
 Please help BBHF build its capacity to further its mission and care for the Baldwin-Buss House when the ribbon is cut, and the doors are opened.
 You helped save the house.
 Now we are asking for your continued support for our first Annual Fund appeal.